Stansfield Hall Church of England | Methodist Church Primary School

 • Teachers and teaching assistants readily available to discuss issues and concerns.

-• 1:1 intervention groups, Art Therapy,
+• intervention groups,

 • Wild Crew, Messy Crew, Scrummy Crew